Chymyst/chymyst-core/docs/chymyst07.md

 This problem is similar to the rendezvous with two participants that we considered before.
 To simplify the problem, we assume that no data is exchanged -- this is a pure synchronization task.

-If we try to generalize the implementation of the rendezvous from 2 participants to `n`, we notice a problem in the reaction that performs the rendezvous:
+Let us try to generalize the implementation of the rendezvous from 2 participants to `n`.
+Since emitters are values, we could define `n` different emitters `begin1`, ..., `begin_n`, `barrier1`, ..., `barrier_n` and so on.
+We could store these emitters in an array and also define an array of corresponding reactions.

+However, we notice a problem in the reaction that performs the rendezvous:

 ```scala
 go { case barrier1(x1, reply1) + barrier2(x2, reply2) => ... }

 ```

-Generalizing this reaction straightforwardly to `n` participants would now require `n` input molecules `barrier1`, ..., `barrier_n`.
+Generalizing this reaction straightforwardly to `n` participants would now require a reaction with `n` input molecules `barrier1`, ..., `barrier_n`.
+In the chemical machine, input molecules to each reaction must be defined statically.
-Since `n` is a run-time parameter while input molecules must be defined statically, we cannot generalize to `n` in this way.
+Since `n` is a run-time parameter, we cannot generalize to `n` in this way.

-TODO

 ### Refactoring into a library